-I'm Graham Farmer, the Global Coordinator of the Food Security Cluster.
-I have worked before as an academic in the UK, followed by spells with the FEWS Project, FAO and WFP.
-Much of my work has been from postings in Eastern and Southern Africa.
-In my spare time I enjoy ornithology and genealogy.
+Graham is the Global Coordinator of the Food Security Cluster.
+Previously, he has worked as an academic in the UK, followed by spells with the FEWS Project, the Food and Agriculture Organization (FAO) and the World Food Programme (WFP).
+Much of Graham's work has been from postings in Eastern and Southern Africa.
+In his spare time, Graham enjoys ornithology and genealogy.

-I joined the Food Security Cluster team in 2011 as a Program Adviser.
-I am seconded from the International Federation of Red Cross and Red Crescent Societies.
-I joined the IFRC in 2001.
-Before then, I worked with CARE International in Vietnam, Jordan, Iraq and Sierra Leone.
-I have also worked a lot with the Sphere Project and on quality standards and codes of conduct for humanitarian organisations.
-My background is in international human rights law and social anthropology.
+Yvonne joined the Food Security Cluster team in 2011 as a Program Adviser.
+She is seconded from the International Federation of Red Cross and Red Crescent Societies (IFRC), which she joined in 2001.
+Before that, she worked with CARE International in Vietnam, Jordan, Iraq and Sierra Leone.
+She has also worked with the Sphere Project and on quality standards and codes of conduct for humanitarian organisations.
+Yvonne's background is in international human rights law and social anthropology.

-I'm Vanessa Bonsignore.
-I have been working with the cluster since May 2011 and have found this experience truly rewarding because of our close contact with the field and our partners in NGO and other international and UN agencies.
-I help out with a wide variety of work ranging from regular correspondences with partners concerning monthly teleconferences, working groups and trainings to the facilitation of Annual Meetings and editing of reports, terms of reference and standard operating procedures.
-This experience has also enabled me to reinforce my studies in development economics and international relations.
+Vanessa has worked with the Food Security Cluster since May 2011.
+She has found this experience truly rewarding because of the close contacts with the field and partners in NGOs and other international and UN agencies.
+Vanessa helps out with a wide variety of work ranging from regular correspondences with partners concerning monthly teleconferences, working groups and trainings to the facilitation of Annual Meetings and editing of reports, terms of reference and standard operating procedures.
+Vanessa thinks her experience with the FSC has also helped to reinforce her studies in development economics and international relations.

-My name is Anna Murphy.
-I work with the FSC as the Admin/HR/Procurement focal point since January 2011.
-I have worked with WFP since 1990, mainly in the Administrative/HR sectors of the programme.
-Approx. 9 out of the 21 years with WFP I have spent in the field.
-During my service in difficult and hazardous duty stations I have collaborated closely with other UN agencies, NGOs and IFRC, particularly in Bukavu and Goma, and therefore appreciate the importance of the Food Security Cluster in the humanitarian context.
+Anna has worked with the FSC as the Admin/HR/Procurement focal point since January 2011.
+She has worked with WFP since 1990, mainly in the Administrative/HR sectors of the programme.
+Approximately 9 out of the 24 years with WFP, she has spent in the field.
+During her service in difficult and hazardous duty stations, she has collaborated closely with other UN agencies, NGOs and the IFRC, particularly in Bukavu and Goma, and therefore appreciates the importance of the role of the Food Security Cluster in the humanitarian context.